 St. Marks Place

 St. Marks Place is basically the beating heart of East Village.
 This street, with its alternative shops and lively music scene, really nails the vibe of the neighbourhood.
 Here you’ll find a lot of record shops, selling rare records for a good price.
-Tompkins Square is also worth mentioning, you don’t need to spend a whole day there though: It’s mostly a place to grab a coffee before you move on.
+Tompkins Square Park is also worth mentioning, it’s a great place to walk through and see the daily life of local New Yorkers.
+You don’t need to spend a whole day there though: It’s mostly a place to grab a coffee before you move on.
 Alphabet City, formerly known as ‘Little Germany’, might sound familiar but is in fact just a residential area, where you will get bored quickly, if you spend too much time there.
 In any case, bare this in mind: the more you head towards the waterside, the less inspiring (and safe) the area is.

-East Village is a great place to discover many original little specialty shops, as opposed to larger chain stores.
+East Village is a great place to go shopping in New York.
+You’ll discover many original little specialty shops, as opposed to larger chain stores.
 Toy Tokyo, for example: a shop packed with Asian toys where you’ll really get a taste of Japan.
 If the sun starts shining unexpectedly?
 Head to Fabulous Fanny’s!
 This mini-shop sells sunglasses in nearly every imaginable shape and size.
 Whether you’re more of a Brigitte Bardot or a Kanye West, this is the place to find the right pair of sunnies.
 In case it doesn’t work out: the helpful staff will happily customise any of the frames for you.
 They can even add Swarovski crystals!
-Bike fanatics definitely need to check out Landmark Vintage Bicycles, where rare models can be found, alongside bikes from the 1930’s.
-I know it might be hard to take a bike home as a souvenir, but they also have lots of accessories.

 Hotels East Village